the-magnificents/04-02-2021-Carpentry-for-HGIS/01_Day_1_Unix_Shell/B0_exercise.md

 Unlike using the `cat` command, nano opens the file contents in a new interface with a black bar at the top and some options at the bottom.
 Also new is that you can edit the contents of a file and save or 'write out' the file afterward.
 This is what we'll do now.
 Note that you can use your arrow keys to navigate the file to make changes, as clicking and inserting is not an option.

-Let's add the following lines to the netherlands-cities.csv file:
+Add a few lines to the netherlands-cities.csv file:

 c,cityname,____